prrao87/prrao87.github.io/content/posts/embedded-db-3/index.md

 Studying the performance of any tool in isolation doesn't make much sense, so for the sake of comparison, an Elasticsearch workflow is provided in this repo.
 Elasticsearch is a popular full-text and vector search engine based on Lucene (which Tantivy is inspired by), so this makes it a meaningful comparison for a benchmark.

 {{< notice info >}}
-🚩The goal in this section is to provide the framework for a preliminary benchmark comparing the performance of LanceDB and Elasticsearch via their Python clients, as they stand today.
-It is expected that the numbers shown below for LanceDB will continually improve as new versions are released, as each underlying system improves.
+🚩 This is a preliminary analysis designed to test the quality and throughput of FTS and vector search, so the results of the benchmarks are inspected on both these counts.
+It is expected that **the numbers shown below for LanceDB will continually improve** as new versions are released, and as each underlying system improves.

 As always, any benchmark should be performed on your own data and hardware to get a sense for your use case.
 {{< /notice >}}